Carreau/phd-dissertation/parts/part3.rst

 ..
 3

-After the three seconds of the retraction phase, the probe trap return to it's initial position at 10 µm/s (:math:`t > t_2`).
-During this phase, the force exerted between the two beads decrease, becomes negative, reach a minimum, and eventually reaching zero asymptotically as the probe bead recover its initial position.

-This can be seen on :num:`Figure #figindent-time` right part.
-Negative forces represent forces that tends to push the two beads to ward each other.
+After the three seconds of the retraction phase, the probe trap returns to it's initial position at 10 µm/s (:math:`t > t_2`).
+During this phase, the force exerted between the two beads decrease, becomes negative, reaches a minimum, and eventually returns to zero as the probe bead recover its initial position (shown on :num:`Figure #figindent-time` right part).
+Negative forces represent forces that tends to push the two beads towards each other.

 Reconstitution of Force-distance-curve